charrio/elemental/pages/about.md

 ## Summary

-All Inclusive Brazilian Jiu Jitsu vacation to the beautiful exotic country of Colombia.
+All Inclusive Brazilian Jiu Jitsu vacation to the beautiful country of Colombia.

 ## What’s included